 The residents are heavily involved in making their community even more awesome, and as many Coloradoans know, Eagle is a great central spot for excursions that make Colorado one of the best states in the nation for outdoor sports.

-Wrapping Up The Best Of The Best In Colorado
+Wrapping Up The Best Places When It Comes To Living In Colorado

 If you’re looking at areas in Colorado with the best economic situations, where there’s lower than average crime, and a lot to do, this is an accurate list.

 Louisville made a strong showing to take in the overall number one spot for the best place to live in Colorado for 2019.